artefactory/artefactory-connectors-kit/docs/source/readers.rst

 ``--confluence-content-type``       Type of content on which the report should be filtered.
 Possible values: page (default), blog_post.
-``--confluence-spacekey``           (Optional) Space keys on which the report should be filtered ``--confluence-field``              Fields that should be included in the report (path.to.field.value or custom_field) ``--confluence-normalize-stream``   If set to True, yields a NormalizedJSONStream (spaces and special characters replaced by '_' in field names, which is useful for BigQuery).
-Else (default), yields a standard JSONStream.
+``--confluence-spacekey``           (Optional) Space keys on which the report should be filtered ``--confluence-field``              Fields that should be included in the report (path.to.field.value or custom_field)
 ==================================  ============================================================================================================================================================================================

 Please visit the following two pages for a better understanding of the `Authentification method <https://developer.atlassian.com/cloud/confluence/basic-auth-for-rest-apis/>`__, and of the parameters used in the `Get Content endpoint <https://developer.atlassian.com/cloud/confluence/rest/api-group-content/#api-api-content-get>`__.